RISE-drones/5Gmodem/README.md

 From here on, it is assumed the modem is connected to /dev/cdc-wdm1 and wwan1.
 Adjust as nessesary for your setup.

 # Playing around with the modem
 We use qmicli to communicate the modem.
 Here are some commands that can be played around with to familiarise with the modem.
-Se these as notes of work in progress..
+See these as notes of work in progress..

 ## Look for sim
 Is sim there? (can take some time, be patient)